aaryapatel007/home_service_bot_ros/README.md

 Created a `test_slam.sh` script file and launched it to manually test SLAM.
 A functional map of the environment will be created which would be used for localization and navigation tasks.
 ### Localization and Navigation
-Created a `test_navigation.sh` script file to launch it for manual navigation test.
+Created a `test_slam_myrobot.sh` script file to launch it for manual navigation test.
 THe robot will be able to navigate in the environment after a 2D Nav Goal command is issued.
-Created a `pick_objects.sh` file that will send multiple goals for the robot to reach.
+Created a `pick_objects` node that will send multiple goals for the robot to reach.
 The robot travels to the desired pickup zone, displays a message that it reached its destination, waits 5 seconds, travels to the desired drop off zone, and displays a message that it reached the drop off zone."
 ### Home Service Functions
-Created a `add_marker.sh` file that will publish a marker to rviz.
+Created a `add_marker` node that will publish a marker to rviz.
 The marker will initially be published at the pickup zone.
 After 5 seconds it should be hidden.
 Then after another 5 seconds it should appear at the drop off zone.
 Finally wrote a `home_service.sh` file that will run all the nodes in this project.
 The home service robot will be simulated as follow: